60 Minutes II: Correspondents

-The broadcast included original reporting from its team of correspondents and from other CBS News journalists.
-The program also featured updated reports on classic 60 Minutes stories.

 Credited cast on 60 Minutes II included the following CBS correspondents: Dan Rather, Bob Simon, Charlie Rose, Vicki Mabrey, Scott Pelley and Lara Logan.
 The following correspondents also worked on segments for the program: Christiane Amanpour, Ed Gordon, Jim Stewart, Charles Grodin, Carol Marin and Jimmy Tingle.
 The correspondents from 60 Minutes have reported several stories on 60 Minutes II, Ed Bradley also reported several one-hour special stories as well.

-Grodin, Tingle, and Bill Geist contributed semi-humorous commentaries, paralleling the sister program's Andy Rooney.
+Correspondents such as Jimmy Tingle contributed semi-humorous commentaries, paralleling those given by Andy Rooney on the main program.

 Killian documents controversy

 60 Minutes II ran into controversy in September 2004 when the program staff received a set of documents which alleged that, while in the service of the Texas Air National Guard, United States President George W. Bush was declared unfit for duty and suspended from service.
 On September 8, 2004, in the middle of the 2004 Presidential election, Dan Rather went on the air on 60 Minutes II with the documents.
 The authenticity of these documents was quickly called into question by experts and critics.
 This became known as the Killian documents controversy (or "Rathergate").

 For about two weeks, Rather and his team stood by the story, but CBS later announced it could not vouch for the authenticity of the memos.
 The network stated that using the memos was a "mistake" and Rather apologized for the incident.

 These events would lead to Rather's eventual departure from the anchor chair and ouster as correspondent from CBS News on March 9, 2005.
 Rather later sued in a multi-million dollar employment lawsuit.